erdoganhuse/ColorHoleClone/README.md

 # ColorHoleClone

-Game should be started with Main scene.
+Game should be started from Main scene.